Protecting Nature's Treasures

 In total, more than 405,000 acres of land around The De Beers Group's mines are set aside for conservation, and is home to several indigenous and endangered species.
 In Botswana, Jwaneng mine operates a 42,008 acre Game Park, which is home to more than 1,700 animals and hosts a field unit for Cheetah Conservation.
 In addition, for every hectare of land used for mining by The De Beers Group, six acres are dedicated to the conservation of nature, building thriving ecosystems with healthy populations of native wild animals and plants.

 The Diamond Route

 The De Beers Group of Companies has long been dedicated to wildlife conservation in the world’s third most biologically diverse country, South Africa.
-It is here that The De Beers Group of Companies has its oldest roots and where it owns and co-funds The Diamond Route, a series of nine beautiful, protected destinations around The De Beers Group of Companies traditional areas of operation.
+It is here that The De Beers Group of Companies has its oldest roots and where it owns and co-funds The Diamond Route, a series of seven beautiful, protected destinations around The De Beers Group of Companies traditional areas of operation.
 Here, as elsewhere, The De Beers Group of Companies requires that legally designated protected areas and key biodiversity sites be respected, and that there be no mining in World Heritage Core Areas.

 Collaborating for Nature

 In 2013, De Beers South Africa co-founded the National Biodiversity and Business Network (NBBN) and the Endangered Wildlife Trust, to help and encourage other businesses to protect local wildlife and their habitats.